silencer00001/bitcoin/apidoc.md

 {"result":300000000.00000000,"error":null,"id":"1"}
 ```

-###gettransaction_MP
+###Retrieving a Master Protocol Transaction
-The gettransaction_MP call allows for retrieval of a Master Protocol transaction and it's associated details and validity.
+The **gettransaction_MP** call allows for retrieval of a Master Protocol transaction and it's associated details and validity.

 **Required Parameters**
 - **_transaction ID (string):_** A valid Master Protocol transaction ID